Local on the 8s: History

 The Weather Channel has carried a local weather forecast segment since the network was launched on May 2, 1982.
 The segments were originally seen either every five minutes or eight times an hour at various times (airing more frequently in the morning and less frequently at night).
 The structure of scheduling the segments six times an hour at times ending in "8" was implemented in mid-1995.
 The "Local on the 8s" name was first used on April 21, 1996 to coincide with a sweeping revamp of the channel's on-air presentation; The Weather Channel filed for a trademark on the name on June 24, 1997.
-The name has caused confusion in the New York City market, as CBS Corporation's television and radio combination of WCBS-TV and WCBS use "traffic and weather on the 8s" to refer to the combined traffic and weather segments featured on those stations (which appear on WCBS-TV only during its morning newscasts and on WCBS radio at all hours).
+The name has caused confusion in the New York City market, as the now-separately owned television and radio combination of WCBS-TV and WCBS Newsradio 880 use "traffic and weather on the 8s" to refer to the combined traffic and weather segments featured on those stations (which appear on WCBS-TV only during its morning newscasts and on WCBS radio at all hours).

 Forecasts are generated by a WeatherStar machine, a proprietary hardware system in the form of a computerized unit that is installed in a headend at the facilities of local pay television providers that carry the channel.
-Weather information is received from the vertical blanking interval of the TWC video feed and from data transmitted via satellite, which is then sent to the WeatherStar unit that inserts the localized data over the TWC feed.
+Weather information is received from a data stream encapsulated within the TWC video feed transmitted via satellite, which is then sent to the WeatherStar unit that inserts the localized data over the TWC feed.
 The WeatherStar systems are capable of adding or removing segments shown within the main local forecast segment, with the common exception of the extended forecast; these customized segments are referred to as "flavors," which allow variabilities in the weather graphics displayed during each local forecast segment, resulting in certain types of specialized weather data appearing only at specific times or lengths.
-As of April 2013, the length of these flavors is uniformally one minute; flavor lengths previously varied between 30 seconds and two minutes prior to April 2013 and extended flavors of three to six minutes were previously included between the late 1980s and the mid-1990s.
+As of April 2013, the length of these flavors is uniformly one minute; flavor lengths previously varied between 30 seconds and two minutes prior to April 2013 and extended flavors of three to six minutes were previously included between the late 1980s and the mid-1990s.

 As of April 2018, the segment airs at approximately :18 past each hour.
 It also usually airs at approximately :48 past each hour during live Weather Channel broadcasts.

+On June 26, 2023, TWC announced an hour-long feature called "Retro 8s", featuring visuals inspired by the WeatherStar 4000 used before the IntelliStar update in 2008, as well as much of the jazz music previously featured in the segment through the 1990s and 2000s.
+Retro 8s and Twilight Live were discontinued on November 6, 2023.